alpaka-group/alpaka/doc/Abstraction.md

 Furthermore CPUs do not have an equivalently fast inter-thread synchronization and shared memory access as GPUs do.

 A major point of the *redundant hierarchical parallelism* abstraction is to ignore specific unsupported levels and utilize only the ones supported on a specific accelerator.
-Furthermore the hierarchy allows a mapping to various accelerators in a variety of ways enabling optimal usage of the underlying compute and memory capabilities.
+Furthermore the hierarchy allows a mapping to various current and future accelerators in a variety of ways enabling optimal usage of the underlying compute and memory capabilities.